Rhetos/Jobs/Readme.md

 1. Add "Rhetos.Jobs.Hangfire" NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.
 2. In `Startup.ConfigureServices` method, extend the Rhetos services configuration (at `services.AddRhetosHost`) with: `.AddJobsHangfire()`

-The steps above are enough for creating background jobs in the current application.
-For executing background jobs there are two options: jobs can be executed in the current application's process, or in a separate application (for example, a Windows service).

-If you want to run the background jobs in the **current web application**:
+If you want to run the background jobs in the **Rhetos web application**:

 1. In `Startup.Configure` method, add `app.UseRhetosHangfireServer(); // Start background job processing.`
 2. If running the application on IIS, follow the instructions in section [Making ASP.NET Core application always running on IIS](https://docs.hangfire.io/en/latest/deployment-to-production/making-aspnet-app-always-running.html#making-asp-net-core-application-always-running-on-iis).

-To run the background jobs in a **separate application**, see instructions below in section [Running job server in unit tests and CLI utilities](#running-job-server-in-unit-tests-and-cli-utilities).
+If you want to run the background jobs in a **separate application**, see instructions below in section [Running job server in unit tests and CLI utilities](#running-job-server-in-unit-tests-and-cli-utilities).

 ## Configuration